 The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a Senior National Security Analyst.

-Support mission-/campaign-level analyses for DoD and other government sponsors associated with national security, including a wide range of military/warfare/mission areas.
+Deliver high quality analyses for DoD and other government sponsors associated with national security, covering a wide range of strategic and operational issues.

-1.Conduct and/or lead mission-/campaign-level analyses of systems, tactics, techniques and procedures related to national security and other related military, homeland defense, or related interagency operations (50%)
+1.Conduct and/or lead analyses of systems and their operations; associated doctrinal, policy, organizational, training, logistical, or command, control, and communications considerations; and/or other topics of concern to senior decision makers, all in areas related to national security and other related military, homeland defense, or related interagency operations (60%)

-3.Develop analysis plans, identify effectiveness measures and data requirements, conduct analyses, interpret results, and document and communicate results to sponsors (15%)
+3.Develop analysis plans, identify effectiveness measures and data requirements, craft analytic approaches, interpret results, and document and communicate results to sponsors (15%)

 4.Develop strategies for future studies and analysis in support of the National Security Analysis Mission Area and other Mission Areas through engagement with current and potential sponsors and subject matter experts within the national security domain (10%)